aollivierre/PowerShell-Youtube-dl/README.md

 Video files are downloaded to `C:\Users\%USERNAME%\Videos\Youtube-dl` and audio files are downloaded to `C:\Users\%USERNAME%\Music\Youtube-dl`.
 Playlists will be downloaded into their own subfolders.

+Upon being ran for the first time, the script will generate the `downloadarchive.txt`, `audioplaylist.txt`, and `videoplaylist.txt` files.
+The `downloadarchive.txt` file keeps a record of videos that have been downloaded from playlists.
+Any videos that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again.

-**New in version 1.1**, users can list playlists in the `audioplaylist.txt` and `videoplaylist.txt` files located in `C:\Users\%USERNAME%\Youtube-dl`.
+**New in version 1.1.0**, users can list playlists in the `audioplaylist.txt` and `videoplaylist.txt` files located in `C:\Users\%USERNAME%\Youtube-dl`.
 List any playlist URL's one line at a time that you would like to download video from in the `videoplaylist.txt` file.
 The same goes for the `audioplaylist.txt` file.
 To download from these files, choose option `3` in the main menu or use the -FromFiles parameter switch if calling the script from the command line.
 Currently, playlists downloaded form the video playlist will be automatically converted to .webm

-**New in version 1.2**, users can convert downloaded videos to other formats using  ffmpeg options which can be modified in option `4` of the main menu, "Settings".
+**New in version 1.2.0**, users can convert downloaded videos to other formats using  ffmpeg options which can be modified in option `4` of the main menu, "Settings".
 Only videos being downloaded will be converted, not audio downloads.
 This feature has not yet been implemented into the parameters that can be passed to the script.

+#

 For advanced users, the youtube-dl.ps1 script, which is found in the folder `C:\Users\%USERNAME%\Youtube-dl\scripts`, can be passed parameters so that this script can be used in conjunction with other scripts or forms of automation.
 Make sure to add the `C:\Users\%USERNAME%\Youtube-dl\bin` folder to your PATH.